-- 62. At all material times from when Boral acquired Headwaters, and during the Relevant Period, Windows' financial reporting systems, controls and governance mechanisms did not: - (a) prevent the matters pleaded in paragraph 59; and/or - (b) detect the matters pleaded in paragraphs 59 and/or 61 promptly or at all.
+- 62. At all material times from when Boral acquired Headwaters, and during the Relevant Period, Windows' financial reporting systems, controls and governance mechanisms did not: - (a) prevent the matters pleaded in paragraph 59; and/or - (b) detect the matters pleaded in paragraphs 59 and/or 61 and/or 61A promptly or in a way which prevented the matters pleaded in paragraph 59 occurring or continuing or at all.